daidodo/testa/README.md

 Testa is a Go library that aimed at easing testing development.

-Package *assert* is a powerful unit testing tool.
+Package *testa/assert* is a powerful unit testing tool.
 Many features are unique compared to other testing tools you can find.

 ## Usage
 * Install: